 Read on for tips and tricks to get gorgeous tv stand decor and styling that you can’t mess up!

 Tips for Decorating a Modern TV Stand

-Our first media stand we found at a thrift store in Okinawa, Japan.
+The first media stand we found was at a thrift store in Okinawa, Japan.
 I loved the clean modern lines but had a hard time styling especially since it was in front of a window.
 After a few tries, here’s what I learned.

 - Start with a blank slate!
 This will give you a fresh perspective and room to try a couple of options.
 If your tv stand is in front of a window, use white curtains for an empty canvas.